Amelia County, VA · Probate Cost

 Probate Overview for Amelia County, Virginia

-With roughly 13,145 residents, Amelia County ranks 104th out of 133 Virginia jurisdictions by population.
-The Amelia County Circuit Court in Amelia Court House handles probate alongside other civil and criminal matters, and the lower case volume means both more flexibility in scheduling and fewer dedicated probate resources.
+The Amelia County Circuit Court in Amelia Court House handles probate alongside other civil matters, and the lighter docket often means more scheduling flexibility.
+Confirm local filing norms with the clerk's office.

 Filing Fees and Court Costs in Amelia County

-• Virginia's probate-related fees in Amelia County include the recordation tax, clerk's fees for the qualification of personal representatives, and filing charges for inventories, accountings, and other required documents.
+• Probate fees in Amelia County include the recordation tax, clerk's fees for qualification, and charges for inventories and accountings.

-• The Circuit Court Clerk's office in Amelia Court House administers these fees, which are established by state statute but may include local supplements authorized by the General Assembly.
+• The Circuit Court Clerk's office in Amelia Court House administers these fees.

-• The commissioner of accounts assigned to Amelia County reviews fiduciary fee requests and makes recommendations to the Circuit Court.
+• A commissioner of accounts reviews fee requests and makes recommendations to the court.

 The Probate Process in Amelia County